API Reference

 The Signer interface is used to sign a message using a private key.

-• The alg property is used to identify the algorithm used for signing the message.
+algproperty is used to identify the algorithm used for signing the message. - The

 interface Signer {